Surplus Store Memorial

 Closed 31-Jan-06, most likely due to mismanagement.

-Writing memorial notices for surplus places is far from my favorite duty, in terms of running this site.
+Writing memorial notices for surplus places is far from my favorite task, in terms of running this site.
 This is especially true where the store involved has been such a strong fixture in its native area (and beyond) for so many years, or when it had such a strong influence on the directions I chose to follow in my life.

 Mike Quinn's was such a place.
 They got started just after WW II, and moved to the Oakland Airport area around 1963.
 I became aware of them (and started shopping there) in 1972, when I was barely 12 years old.
 I have lots of wonderful memories of many hours spent on a summer Saturday afternoon, poking around in their dusty old building at the north end of the Oakland Airport, rarely looking for anything in particular, and buying whatever I could afford whenever I could afford it (which, fortunately, was frequently).

-I learned an awful lot about electronics from tinkering with the stuff I got from Quinn's, and I learned a great deal more about the surplus market from shopping there.
+I learned an awful lot about electronics from tinkering with the stuff I got from Quinn's, and I learned a great deal about the surplus market from shopping there.
 Most recently, I learned that their closure was, apparently, due to a mismanagement problem that started only in the last decade or so, and got progressively worse.
 I'm not going to name names in public, but suffice to say that the primary reason for Quinn's decline and downfall seems to be that the owners and management simply didn't "get it" about the surplus business.

 More specifically, they didn't seem to understand (or care) that you have to keep a steady stream of stuff flowing through if you hope to survive in the long run, and that your store has to have some semblance of organization so that buyers can find what they're after with a minimum of effort.